RUNLOCALAIv38

 Which GPUs work with Petals?

 Petals supports NVIDIA CUDA, Apple Metal, CPU.
-CPU-only inference is also possible but slow.
+CPU-only operation is also possible but typically slower.

 Reviewed by RunLocalAI Editorial.
 See our editorial policy for how we evaluate tools.